adithik13/Portfolio/README.md

 - EMG Signal Processing: This directory is a compilation of some work I have completed on a previous project for the research lab I am a part of.

 - Server side networking: This simple exercise is a demonstration of writing server side conditions for accepting client messages.

+All subdirectories are currently located in the master branch.